aokeson/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I graduated with my PhD advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/) in [Computer Science and Engineering](https://www.cs.washington.edu/) at the University of Washington in June 2022.
-I research how to use **machine learning** and **data analytics** to help people better **understand** and **make decisions** based on data, particularly within healthcare contexts.
+I am currently a Senior Research Engineer at [iRhythm Technologies](https://www.irhythmtech.com/).
+I am generally interested in exploring, understanding, and improving how people use **machine learning** and **data analytics** to better **understand** and **make decisions** based on data, particularly within healthcare contexts.
+I completed my PhD in [Computer Science and Engineering](https://www.cs.washington.edu/) at the University of Washington and was advised by [James Fogarty](https://homes.cs.washington.edu/~jfogarty/).

-I am on the job market!
-I am currently looking for industry applied science, data science, research scientist, and developer positions for a Fall 2022 start.
-Please reach out if you know of a potential position.